I've been a huge fan of all things horror all my life. There is no safer way to get that feeling of dread or disgust

 Horror Cosplay Costume Ideas for the Spookiest Time of the Year

-Trying to come up with a horror cosplay costume that everyone else isn't already doing is not the easiest thing to achieve, especially if you're in a time crunch.
+Awesome horror cosplay and costume ideas that everyone else isn't already doing is not the easiest thing to achieve, especially if you're in a time crunch.
 A few years ago, I was invited by a group of friends to dress up for Monsterpalooza for the first time.
 I eagerly took advantage of the invite and vowed to wear something different and unique.
 After brainstorming for a day or two, I came up with the perfect costume idea: The Crow.
 I quickly found out that my costume idea was not that creative—my friend snapped a photo of me with twelve other people (men and women) dressed up as The Crow at the event to prove it.
 That story is the inspiration for this article.

-While I can't guarantee that you'll be the only person at a Halloween party or horror convention cosplaying as a certain character, I can say that the characters below are a little more uncommon, so the likelihood of duplicates are lessened.
+While I can't guarantee that you'll be the only person at a Halloween party or horror convention cosplaying or dressed up as a certain character, I can say that the characters below are a little more uncommon, so the likelihood of duplicates are lessened.
 Enjoy, and good luck coming up with a cool and unique costume that will "wow" all the other horror fans.

 Horror Cosplay Ideas for Guys

 - Bitores Mendez is the tall-bearded scary guy from Resident Evil 4 that you have to deal with at the front of the game.
 If you ask me, he's a lot more scary when he's in his human form, which is why he's on this list.

 - Blacula requires a bit of animal magnetism to pull off but looks awesome if you can play the part.
 A deep, mellow voice is half the costume.